fusioncharts/dev_centre_docs/fusiontime/integrations/your-first-chart-using-react-in-fusiontime.md

 ---
 title: Create a Chart in React | FusionTime
 description: This article outlines the steps to be executed for creating your first chart in React using FusionTime.
-heading: Create a Chart in React
+heading: Create a chart in React
 ---

 ## Overview